phi16181/phi16181/README.md

 Hashmap, LLC
 Sep 2018 – Aug 2019**

-*Consulting role overseeing the creation and growth of Data Engineering vertical for this Big Data consulting company for energy clients.
-1. Created numerous analytics pipeline pipeline migrations for Oil and Gas customers using AWS Kenesis, Snowflake, AWS S3 and AWS Quicksight
-2. Created Machine Learning solutions for drill process optimization using Python, GCP BigQuery, AIgym, GCP AI Studio or NiFi, AWS Kinesis and AWS Sagemaker.
-3. Assisted with prem-to-cloud migrations using Spark and Databricks on Azure.
+*Consulting role overseeing the creation and growth of Data Engineering vertical for this Big Data consulting company for energy clients.Created numerous analytics pipeline pipeline migrations for Oil and Gas customers using AWS Kenesis, Snowflake, AWS S3 and AWS Quicksight.
+Created Machine Learning solutions for drill process optimization using Python, GCP BigQuery, AIgym, GCP AI Studio or NiFi, AWS Kinesis and AWS Sagemaker.
+Assisted with prem-to-cloud migrations using Spark and Databricks on Azure.*

 ![Logo for UGA](uga_logo.png)